YogiBear52/Standards/Methodology/Dev/ApiServices/Hosting.md

 # Hosting

-- SLA of hosting providers
+- Choose SLA for hosting services
   - High SLA for production and Pre-Prod Environments
   - Low SLA for development purposes, if we lack of money
 - Environment Variables